eQosys/QINP/docs/operators.md

 The C-style cast operator can be used to convert a value to another type.
 The value is converted to the target type and the result is returned as an rvalue.
 It can convert between any pointer types.

+---

+### Size-Of

+The `sizeof` operator returns the size of the resulting value of an expression as a literal of type `u64`.
+The expression inside the `sizeof` operator is not evaluated.
+When using a function call, the size of the return value is used.
+For function addresses, the size of the function pointer is returned (usually 8 bytes)